meet-projects/Y1YL-Labs/Session 7, Python Review 1/README.md

 **Good luck with your chatbot programming!
 Feel free to seek help from online resources or refer to external tools, but be prepared to explain your code line by line.**

-*Note: This lab focuses on the fundamentals of building a chatbot in Python without the use of external libraries.*